x27/openscanner/uniden/sds100/fw/mod/readme.md

 All firmware versions are now posted in [releases](https://github.com/x27/openscanner/releases)

+## SDS-100 V1.99.22 (based on v1.99.20)

+* Fixed ADP decoding of the last voice frame in the P25 superframe
+* Fixed error in decrypting unencrypted voice traffic P25
+*
 ## SDS-100 V1.99.20 (based on v1.99.18)

 * Added P25 Phase1 ADP decryption with known key